 LED Horticultural Lighting Slidecast

-This video explores LED based horticultural solutions using OSRAM Opto Semiconductors’ Golden DRAGON Plus and OSLON SSL Hyper Red and Deep Blue LEDs.
-It details photosynthesis and the advantage of LEDs, while also describing specific LED products for horticultural applications.
+This video explores LED based horticultural solutions using OSRAM Opto Semiconductors’ OSLON SSL Hyper Red and Deep Blue LEDs.
+Detailing photosynthesis and the advantage of LEDs, while also describing specific LED products for horticultural applications.

-In this edition of the LED Lighting News, OSRAM Opto Semiconductors explores the new trend of horticultural lighting, describing the perfect LEDs for this application, the Golden DRAGON Plus and OLSON SSL.
+In this edition of the LED Lighting News, OSRAM Opto Semiconductors explores the new trend of horticultural lighting, taking an in-depth look at OSLON SSL LEDs and why they are ideal for this application.

 MSU Horticulture Lighting